Bolobo

 Bolobo is a town on the Congo River in Mai-Ndombe Province in the western part of the Democratic Republic of the Congo (DRC).
 It is the administrative center of Bolobo Territory.

 As of 2009 it had an estimated population of 31,366.

 People

-The predominant tribe is that of the Banunu people, who originate from upriver and whose Bobangi language was the former trade language for the area.
+The predominant ethnic group is that of the Banunu people, who originate from upriver and whose Bobangi language was the former trade language for the area.

-Lingala, one of the four national languages of the DRC, is now used for trading and intertribal communication.
-Other local tribal groupings include the Bateke (the natives of this area) and Batende, who have their own Bantu languages.
+Lingala, one of the four national languages of the DRC, is now used as the lingua franca.
+Other local ethnicities include the Bateke (the natives of this area) and Batende, who have their own Bantu languages.

 Early European visitors

 Bolobo was visited by Henry Morton Stanley on his trip down the Congo River in the 19th century.
 Pioneering missionary work was carried out by members of the Baptist Missionary Society, including George Grenfell operating from the steamer "Peace".
 Another pioneering missionary was A.N.
 Whitehead (known as "Moteyi Nkasa" in Bobangi), who was responsible for the production of a grammar and dictionary in that language.